BeanZip/LogicTimer/README.md

 # Logic Swing UI Timer
 ## Brief Summary
-Logic is a simple UI Timer Made to be used to explore concepts and Not for "Practical Use".
+Logic is a simple UI Clock Made to be used to explore concepts and Not for "Practical Use".
 Please Do NOT use this for practical use as it's a rough draft of a project.

 ## Features
 ### Themes